Daviesss/davie-ridescan-integration/README.md

 - Safety monitor node terminal showing batch uploads and risk scores returned
 - Risk score climbing above the Critical Threshold (50) and safety stop triggering
 - Robot halting mid-mission in response to the API response
-- Africa's Talking SMS alert firing on stop and recovery
+- Twilio SMS alert firing on stop and recovery
 - Live path plotter with red anomaly diamond overlaid at the stop position
 - RideScan dashboard updating with the new execution cycle in real time